 Two years ago I began working at the North West Ambulance Service (NWAS) in a pilot project led by the Manchester University NHS Foundation Trust Community Medicines Optimisation Service.
 The project aimed to explore the role of pharmacists in the urgent care setting.
 Our role has evolved since then, and pharmacists are now an integral part of the team at NWAS.

 Today I am working a 12-hour shift (10:00 until 22:00) and it is nearly the end of the month, so I need to catch up on auditing calls.
-As an audit team we audit around 40 pharmacist calls per month.
+As an audit team we review around 40 pharmacist calls per month.